 This course introduces students to the scientific literature on gender as approached from the perspective of social psychology.
 We will compare gender stereotypes with empirical evidence of gender differences and critically examine explanations for both gender stereotypes and the gender differences that we observe.
 The implications of gendered expectations for the behavior of both women and men will be studied in a variety of social contexts involving achievement, close relationships, sexuality, mental and physical health, and the workplace.

 Requisite: PSYC 100 or consent of the instructor.
-Not open to first-year students.
 Preference to Amherst College students.
-Limited to 25 students.
+Limited to 15 students.
 Spring semester.
 Visiting Professor McCarty.

 This course will take an empirical approach to the study of human attraction from the perspective of multiple subfields within psychology including cognitive (facial symmetry), social (the influence of attractiveness on perception of other traits), personality (psychodynamic processes), developmental (attachment theory), and biological (sexual orientation) psychology.
 The beginning of the semester will be devoted to familiarizing ourselves with questions and methodologies from the relevant literatures.
 Each student will then write a research proposal that will be reviewed and discussed by the class.
 The majority of the semester will be devoted to conducting original research projects selected from the students’ proposals.
 These projects will be run individually or in small groups and will involve all aspects of experimental design.
 The semester will culminate with oral and written presentations of the experimental projects.